Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 It would seem that formula-feeding from a bottle might be much more convenient, right?
 Yes and no.

-An example, when your newborn wakes up hungry at 3 am (as he will multiple times a night), sticking him on your boob and going back to sleep is waaaaaaay easier than getting up out of bed, trudging down to the kitchen, heating up water and mixing powder, spilling it everywhere, feeding your baby, cleaning the bottles, etc., etc.
+As an example, when your newborn wakes up hungry at 3 am (as he will multiple times a night), sticking him on your boob and going back to sleep is waaaaaaay easier than getting up out of bed, trudging down to the kitchen, heating up water and mixing powder, spilling it everywhere, feeding your baby, cleaning the bottles, etc., etc.

 Now imagine doing that 2-3 times a night.